mesh-grid/gmesh/standard/snowfish.md

 # Snowfish - System of Federation

-Crowdle relies upon a system of global federation called Snowfish.
+Murcurial relies upon a system of global federation called Snowfish.

 The [Specimen] standard already explains how Snowfish systems communicate versioning, and many miscellaneous things.
 But, this now is further more for communication directly.